 If you’re interested in a career where you can help people improve their lives and mental health, becoming a counselor may be right for you.
 The master of counseling degree is the most direct educational path to becoming a licensed counselor in your state.

-In this guide, you’ll learn about different types of master’s degrees for counseling, career possibilities, what to expect during applying to and attending your master’s program, and how to choose the best school for you.
+In this guide, you’ll learn about different types of master’s degrees for counseling, career possibilities, what to expect during the application and attending your master’s program, and how to choose the best school for you.

 What Is a Master’s in Counseling Degree?